RuiSiHu/AKINND/README.md

     ,OOPIndex int not null auto_increment COMMENT 'Code' ,PRIMARY KEY(OOPIndex))Type=InNoDB default charset=utf8;

-#Step4 To start the service, import the GenBank IDs (for example, Influenza_A_virus.txt provided in the package) and open WebDataParse.exe located in the WebDataParse\bin\Debug directory.
+#Step4 To start the service, open WebDataParse.exe located in the WebDataParse\bin\Debug directory and import the GenBank IDs (for example, Influenza_A_virus.txt provided in the package).

 #Step5 Management of database information can be implemented through Navicat software.